 1 bis.
-The National IHR Authority shall coordinate the implementation of these Regulations within the jurisdiction of the State Party.
+National IHR Authorities shall coordinate the implementation of these Regulations within the territory of the State Party.

 - 2. National IHR Focal Points shall be accessible at all times for communications with the WHO IHR Contact Points provided for in paragraph 3 of this Article.
-The functions of National IHR Focal Points shall include: - (a) sending to WHO IHR Contact Points, on behalf of the State Party concerned, urgent communications concerning the implementation of these Regulations, in particular under Articles 6 to 12: and - (b) disseminating information to, and consolidating input from, relevant sectors of the administration of the State Party concerned, including those responsible for surveillance and reporting, points of entry, public health services, clinics and hospitals and other government departments.]
+The functions of National IHR Focal Points shall include: - (a) sending to WHO IHR Contact Points, on behalf of the State Party concerned, urgent communications concerning the implementation of these Regulations, in particular under Articles 6 to 12; and - (b) disseminating information to, and consolidating input from, relevant sectors of the administration of the State Party concerned, including those responsible for surveillance and reporting, points of entry, public health services, clinics and hospitals and other government departments.

 2 bis.
-States Parties shall take measures to implement paragraphs 1, 1 bis, and 2 of this Article, including, as appropriate, adjusting their domestic legislative and/or administrative arrangements.
+States Parties shall take measures to implement paragraphs 1, 1 bis, and 2 of this Article, including, as appropriate, by allocating human and financial resources, as well as by adjusting their domestic legislative and administrative arrangements.

 - 3. WHO shall designate IHR Contact Points, which shall be accessible at all times for communications with National IHR Focal Points.
 WHO IHR Contact Points shall send urgent communications concerning the implementation of these Regulations, in particular under Articles 6 to 12, to the National IHR Focal Point of the States Parties concerned.
 WHO IHR Contact Points may be designated by WHO at the headquarters or at the regional level of the Organization. - 4.
 States Parties shall provide WHO with contact details of their National IHR Authority and their National IHR Focal Point and WHO shall provide States Parties with contact details of WHO IHR Contact Points.
 These contact details shall be continuously updated and annually confirmed.
-WHO shall make the contact details available to all States Parties.
+WHO shall make available to all States Parties the contact details of National IHR Authorities and National IHR Focal Points it receives pursuant to this Article.